Stabl-Energy/rust-dns/prob-rate-limiter/Readme.md

 ## Features
 - Tiny, uses 44 bytes
 - 100% test coverage
-- Optimized: 65ns per check, 15M checks per second on an i5-8259U
+- Optimized: 32ns per check, 31M checks per second on an i5-8259U
+- No `unsafe` or unsafe deps

 ## Limitations
-- Requires a mutable struct.
+- Requires a mutable reference.
 - Not fair.
 Treats all requests equally, regardless of source.
   A client that overloads the server will consume most of the throughput.